 Joint Canada-Israel Health Research Program

-The Joint Canada-Israel Health Research Program is a seven-year, CA$35 million partnership between IDRC, the Azrieli Foundation, the Canadian Institutes of Health Research and the Israel Science Foundation that draws on the scientific strengths of Canadian and Israeli researchers in the broad field of biomedicine.
-It is expected to fund up to 30 collaborative projects involving researchers from Canada and Israel, as well as from low- and middle-income countries.
+The Joint Canada-Israel Health Research Program (JCIHRP) is a seven-year, CAD35-million partnership between the International Development Research Centre (IDRC), the Azrieli Foundation, the Canadian Institutes of Health Research (CIHR) and the Israel Science Foundation (ISF) that draws on the scientific strengths of Canadian and Israeli researchers in the broad field of biomedicine.
+The program will fund 30 collaborative projects involving researchers from Canada and Israel, as well as collaborators from low- and middle-income countries.

 - 5th call (2019) – Metabolism

-In October 2016, the partners launched the 3rd call for research proposals in the field of cancer.
-The proposals were evaluated by an international committee, Chaired by Prof. Edward Harlow from the Department of Biological Chemistry & Molecular Pharmacology, Harvard Medical School.
-Six world-class teams were selected from among 56 proposals and will receive funding totaling up to C$ 7 million over the next three years.
+The call for research proposals in the field of neurobiology was launched In October 2017.
+The proposals were evaluated by an international committee of 14 experts from eight countries, chaired by Professor Joshua Sanes from the Center for Brain Science at Harvard University.
+Six world-class teams were selected from among 45 proposals and will receive funding totaling up to CAD7 million over the next three years.

-The following list of projects is in alphabetical order according to the Canadian Nominated Principal Investigator’s last name.
+The following list of selected projects is in alphabetical order according to the Canadian nominated principal investigator's surname.